LaurenOopsum/Auto-IGT/README.md

 Aigt has English and Spanish right now.
 More translations can be added/suggested here: https://docs.google.com/spreadsheets/d/1w3n8Ff-DTi8GeUK0UTBKm4_EODrW-OpYg7pKl0o-wV4/edit?usp=sharing

+## Requests

+Requests for new file types / programs to import from and export to can be made here: https://forms.gle/8NNwEwtepi7zsxSN6

 To add another language, include the langauge code at the top of the column (found here: https://docs.godotengine.org/en/3.5/tutorials/i18n/locales.html#doc-locales) and the translation of each row in the cell below.